Pituitary gland: Structure

 The height of the pituitary gland ranges from 5.3 to 7.0 mm.
 The volume of the pituitary gland ranges from 200 to 440 mm3.
+Its most common shape, found in 46% of people is flat, it is convex in 31.2% and concave in 22.8%.

 Anterior

-The anterior pituitary arises from an invagination of the oral ectoderm (Rathke's pouch).
+The anterior pituitary lobe (adenohypophysis) arises from an evagination of the oral ectoderm (Rathke's pouch).
 This contrasts with the posterior pituitary, which originates from neuroectoderm.

 Endocrine cells of the anterior pituitary are controlled by regulatory hormones released by parvocellular neurosecretory cells in the hypothalamic capillaries leading to infundibular blood vessels, which in turn lead to a second capillary bed in the anterior pituitary.
-This vascular relationship constitutes the hypothalamo-hypophyseal portal system.
+This vascular relationship constitutes the hypophyseal portal system.
 Diffusing out of the second capillary bed, the hypothalamic releasing hormones then bind to anterior pituitary endocrine cells, upregulating or downregulating their release of hormones.

 The anterior lobe of the pituitary can be divided into the pars tuberalis (pars infundibularis) and pars distalis (pars glandularis) that constitutes ~80% of the gland.
 The pars intermedia (the intermediate lobe) lies between the pars distalis and the pars tuberalis, and is rudimentary in the human, although in other species it is more developed.
 It develops from a depression in the dorsal wall of the pharynx (stomal part) known as Rathke's pouch.

 The anterior pituitary contains several different types of cells that synthesize and secrete hormones.
-Usually there is one type of cell for each major hormone formed in anterior pituitary.
-With special stains attached to high-affinity antibodies that bind with distinctive hormone, at least 5 types of cells can be differentiated.
+Usually there is one type of cell for each major hormone formed in the anterior pituitary.
+At least five different cell types can be differentiated using various stains.

 Posterior

-The posterior lobe develops as an extension of the hypothalamus, from the floor of the third ventricle.
+The posterior pituitary consists of the posterior lobe and the pituitary stalk (infundibulum) that connects it to the hypothalamus.
+It develops as an extension of the hypothalamus, from the floor of the third ventricle.
 The posterior pituitary hormones are synthesized by cell bodies in the hypothalamus.
 The magnocellular neurosecretory cells, of the supraoptic and paraventricular nuclei located in the hypothalamus, project axons down the infundibulum to terminals in the posterior pituitary.
 This simple arrangement differs sharply from that of the adjacent anterior pituitary, which does not develop from the hypothalamus.

 The release of pituitary hormones by both the anterior and posterior lobes is under the control of the hypothalamus, albeit in different ways.